agastyav/Sasquatch/README.md

 Hello!
 Welcome to Our Final Project for "Fundamentals of Computer Science - 2022".

 This project was made by:
--  Agastya Varanasi
+-  Agastya V.
--  Ashrith Velegandula
+-  Ashrith V.
--  Joseph Bi
+-  Joseph B.

 Currently most of the games are "Casino Themed", but we may add other types of games in the future...